State's cases increase by 11,015, most Monday since July; deaths rise by 112

 A total of 20.9 percent of the additional cases were in Miami-Dade: 2,297.
 Much fewer were Palm Beach County with 639 one day after 459, Broward 917, St. Lucie 148, Martin 46, Indian River 60 and Okeechobee 9.

-Florida's cases are 6.7 percent of the total infections in the U.S., which passed 17 million on Thursday, after 16 million on one Saturday ago and 15 million cases the previous Tuesday.
-The state only comprises 6.5 percent of the U.S. population.
+Florida's cases are 6.7 percent of the total infections in the U.S., which passed 18 million on Monday, which was four days after surpassing 17 million and five days to reach 16 million.
+The state comprises 6.5 percent of the U.S. population.

-Since the first two cases were announced nine months ago on March 1, Florida's total has surged to 5.6 percent of the state's 21.48 million population, 26th in cases per million.
-In average cases per 100,000 over the last seven days, Florida is ranked 37th at 50.4. with Tennessee No. 1 at 128.1, according to the Centers for Disease Control and Prevention.
+Since the first two cases were announced nine months ago on March 1, Florida's total has surged to 5.6 percent of the state's 21.48 million population, 25th in cases per million.
+In average cases per 100,000 over the last seven days, Florida is ranked 38th at 50.4. with Oklahoma No. 1 at 151.4, according to the Centers for Disease Control and Prevention.

 Since the first two deaths in Florida were announced on March 6, which is 290 days, the death toll has reached 20,680 for an average of 71 per day -- fourth behind No. 1 New York, Texas and California.
 Florida's total including nonresidents is 20,976, which rose by 3 to 296.